-I knew that one fine day I would face a lack of free space on my Mac computer.
-So, today I skimmed and analyzed my installed applications to see which of them is useless for me.
+Some Mac users face a lack of free space on their computers and need to uninstall unused apps in order to free up disk space.
 The Docker for macOS occupies 1.2 GB.
 If you need to get rid of this app, follow this guide on how to fully and correctly uninstall Docker on Mac.

 Remove Docker manually

 Open the Applications folder in Finder → scroll and select Docker → make a right click → in the context menu select Move to Bin.

 But this is not the complete removal of Docker from Mac.
 Actually, every application creates support files on a computer so that all functions work properly.
 Somehow these files penetrate deeply into the system folders.
 That’s why simple moving the Docker application into Trash is not enough for a total deletion from the computer.

 Application support files are usually stored in the Library folder.
 As this system Library folder keeps important data, by default it is hidden from users.

 - To open the Library folder, open the Finder window and in a Menu Bar click on Go -> Go to Folder.

 - In the search field that appears, type ~/Library and click Go.

 - Now you have access to the Library folder.
 Find there the Application Scripts folder, scroll and select the “com.docker.helper” folder, make a right click and move it to Trash.

 - Then check the Caches folder and delete the com.docker.docker folder from there.